-Ever since man stopped swinging from trees he has been preoccupied with the quest for the ‘fountain of youth’.
+Aging is referred to the accumulation of changes that brings a person closer to death.Ever since man stopped swinging from trees he has been preoccupied with the quest for the ‘fountain of youth’.
 Thousands of years later, his understanding of the diseases that debilitate has amazingly increased.
 Yet, with muted reverence, he continues to succumb to Nature’s dominating forces- Aging and Death!Aging

 is referred to the accumulation of changes that render a person more vulnerable to death.

 Usually the term ‘old age’ is a reference to people who are at the end of an average lifespan or, to those who have exceeded it.
 In many societies retirement, usually after the age of 60-65, is the doorway to old age.

 There was a time when it was thought that a silver streak in a person’s hair was the first sign of aging